coldnebo/dcs-si-exporter/README.md

 * startup DCS, choose an aircraft and a starting location (i.e. Nellis, Nevada)

+* once the simulation is running you should see the following files in the following locations which will let you know the program is running:

+  * `%LOCALAPPDATA%\SayIntentionsAI\dcs-si-exporter_debug.txt`
+  * `%LOCALAPPDATA%\SayIntentionsAI\simAPI_input.json`

+  you can check the `dcs-si-exporter_debug.txt` for any errors if things seem to not be working.

 * startup the SayIntentions.ai client application.

+  * you should additionally see `%LOCALAPPDATA%\SayIntentionsAI\simAPI_output.jsonl` appear.

 ## Development